cfpb/design-system/docs/pages/interactive-chart.md

   The chart title provides users a framework for what they are viewing.
 It also helps with 508 accessibility and decreases the amount of text necessary in alt tags.

-  * Chart titles should be no longer than a single line of text (add character counts)
+  * Chart titles should be no longer than a single line of text at desktop (approximately 95 characters including spaces)

   * Should be as descriptive as possible to give users a sense of what the chart will be about